×

 Acoustic Treatment Basics for Voice Over Studios - Voquent

-Acoustics is an enormously complex subject.
-It is physics after all.
+Acoustic treatment is an enormously complex subject – it is physics after all.

 For this guide, I will be focusing on the practicalities of acoustic treatment in a vocal booth and highlighting the acoustic principles behind these treatments in the simplest possible way.